Skip to main content

 At the end of the day, you want your program to work for everyone.

-3. Integrate Training into HR Processes
+3. Integrate the Training into HR Processes

 Now that you’ve got your plan outlined, it’s crucial to incorporate it into your HR processes.
 Make it a part of the hiring process.
 Use it in employee reviews.
 Ensure that your HR team is fully on board, understands the benefits, and will advocate for the program.